snotskie/ttrpg/md/index.md

 We recommend providing your players a table that describes your "magic" targets for them:

-- Each row of the table corresponds to a Check target, from Easy to Very Hard.
+- Each row of the table corresponds to a Check target, from Easy to Severe.
 - Each column corresponds to a "school of magic" or category of supernatural effect.
 - Each cell describes examples of what a supernatural action of that Check target and category might look like.
 - Players and you determine which cells are most like what the player wants to achieve with their effect, and the highest Check target among those cells is the Check target their roll will need to meet, with you having final say on the exact Check target.
 - Increase the Check target they need to hit if they are pushing the area, duration, or nature of the effect further than normal; if they are untrained in the effect or it is outside their "school of magic"; or if the effect requires forbidden knowledge.
-- Performing supernatural effects requiring beyond a Very Hard Check target requires a "quest" to do so.
+- Performing supernatural effects requiring beyond a Severe Check target requires a "quest" to do so.

 ### Automatic History Check Success
 <!-- _class: rules -->